RED UTOPIA (2022–ongoing)

 Second iteration (2025–ongoing)

-The second iteration began on May 9, 2025 — a date heavily instrumentalized by the Russian state as a tool of propaganda, marking the victory narrative of World War II.
+The second iteration began on 9 May 2025—a date heavily instrumentalized by the Russian state as a vehicle for propaganda through the official narrative of victory in the Second World War.
 By choosing this date, the work critically engages with the manipulation of historical memory and its role in sustaining contemporary violence.

-Using the same yarn ball created during the first iteration, the artist began knitting the form again, this time adding new threads and expanding its scale.
-The material carries the memory of the previous cycle, while its transformation marks a continuation rather than a repetition in identical terms.
+Using the same ball of yarn created after the first iteration, the artist began knitting the form again, gradually adding new threads and expanding its scale.
+The material carries the memory of the previous cycle, while its transformation represents a continuation rather than a mechanical repetition.

 Location: Munich, Germany.
 Duration: 77 hours in 22 days + 90 minutes.